alban-gerome/adobe-analytics/README.md

 * Has fired? - the rule condition was met.
 The satellite file may contain additional conditions that were not met.
 This column only concerns the rule conditions
 * Event - the type of event, only for event-based rules
 * Loading Type - sequential or non-sequential
-* Command - Can't remember, never used that column
+* Command - can't remember, never used that column
-* Scope - The conditions applied to the rule, not the ones in the satellite files
+* Scope - the conditions applied to the rule, not the ones in the satellite files
 * Script URL - satellite file absolute URL
 * Script Content - satellite file content peek, 100 characters only
 * Script HTTP Status - satellite file status code